-The 2020 flagship season is in full swing, from $1,400 top-tier behemoths to more reasonably sized flagships such as the Samsung Galaxy S20 and Huawei P40.
-These are two phones living in the shadow of their more feature-rich and expensive siblings, but definitely still worthy of your attention.
+The Samsung Galaxy S20 and Huawei P40 are two phones living in the shadow of their more feature-rich and expensive siblings, but definitely still worthy of your attention.
 But who wins in the Galaxy S20 vs Huawei P40 showdown?

 First, let’s tackle the obvious